scp756-221/tool-container/README.md

    ~~~

 6. Once *both* architectural images have been pushed to the public
-   registry, push the combined manfiest to the registry:
+   registry, push the combined manifest to the registry (note that you
-   (note that you don't specify an architecture because this is only
+   although you specify an architecture to satisfy the Makefile, it is
-   run once and can be run on either architecture):
+   ignored because this command is run once and can be run on either
+   architecture):

    ~~~
-   make public-manifest
+   make TARGET_ARCH= ... public-manifest
    ~~~

 ## Helper scripts